 Kisqali Femara Co-PackThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ribociclib or letrozole, or if you are pregnant.
+Do not use it if you had an allergic reaction to ribociclib or letrozole, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - It is important that you take both medicines at the same time each day, preferably in the morning.
 Follow your doctor's instructions on when to take these medicines.

 - Your doctor may also give you luteinizing hormone-releasing hormone medicine together with this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.